MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/upgrade.md

 To identify which apps are in need of an update, simply use **upgrade** without any arguments to show all available upgrades.

-In the example below, you will see **winget upgrade** identifies that an update is available for JanDeDobbeleer.OhMyPosh The user then uses **upgrade** to update the application.
+In the example below, you will see **winget upgrade** identifies that an update is available for *JanDeDobbeleer.OhMyPosh*.
+The user then uses **upgrade** to update the application.

 ![Animation demonstrating list and upgrade commands](./images/upgrade.gif)